YonathanGuez/Nodejs_restapi/README.md

 # Nodejs_restapi

-Simple Restful API :
+Simple Restful API with PostgreSQL:

+- Create
+- Login
+- Delete
+- Update
+- Script Test API End Point: jest

-We will use PostgreSQL Manually and also Script automation
+We will use PostgreSQL Manually or with automation script

 ## Install all dependencies